gastonmorixe/react-native-new-architecture-research/07-Performance-Analysis.md

 Fabric, the new rendering system, addresses the UI-related bottlenecks of the old UIManager.

 -   **CPU and Memory Efficiency:** Community benchmarks have shown dramatic improvements.
-One test involving processor-intensive UI tasks recorded a drop in average **CPU usage from 131% to 81%** and a decrease in **memory consumption from 334MB to 238MB** when comparing the legacy architecture to Fabric [3].
+One test involving processor-intensive UI tasks recorded a drop in average **CPU usage from 131% to 81%** and a decrease in **memory consumption from 334MB to 238MB** when comparing the legacy architecture to Fabric.[^3]
 -   **Concurrent Rendering:** Fabric enables Concurrent React features, which allow React Native to prioritize UI updates and avoid blocking the main thread during heavy rendering tasks.
-This leads to smoother animations and a more responsive feel [4].
+This leads to smoother animations and a more responsive feel.[^4]
--   **Third-Party Validation:** The team behind the Kraken browser engine, when using React Native, reported "significantly faster render times" with the New Architecture, noting that the improvements were most pronounced on slower devices [5].
+-   **Third-Party Validation:** The team behind the Kraken browser engine, when using React Native, reported "significantly faster render times" with the New Architecture, noting that the improvements were most pronounced on slower devices.[^5]

 ## Native Module Invocation Speed (JSI & TurboModules)